Is there a Prescription Limit for Laser Eye Surgery?

 As with other prescriptions, however, your eligibility for Laser Eye Surgery varies according to several other factors, including the clinic you go to.
 Clinics with access to the leading technology and expertise can treat hyperopic prescriptions up to +7.0 D.

 The prescription limit for astigmatism

-Although myopia is considered the most common refractive error, astigmatism takes the official crown because nobody’s eyes are perfectly spherical, so pretty much everyone has some degree of astigmatism.
+While myopia is widely considered the most common refractive error, astigmatism would take the official crown as nobody’s eyes are perfectly spherical.
+This means that, in reality, pretty much everyone has some degree of astigmatism.

 Whether it appears on its own or alongside other refractive errors, Laser Eye Surgery can typically treat astigmatism of up to 6.0 D.

-As with myopia and hyperopia, the treatable range of astigmatism can vary between clinics.
-As it requires correction in more than one plane, the refractive error is slightly more complex to treat.
-But with the right technology and level of expertise, virtually all astigmatism symptoms are treatable — at some clinics, high astigmatism cases are routine.
+As with other types of refractive error, the treatable range of astigmatism can vary between clinics.
+As it requires correction in more than one plane, astigmatism is generally slightly more complex to treat.
+But with the right technology and level of expertise, virtually all astigmatism symptoms are treatable – even high astigmatism cases are routine.

 Ultimately, there is no clearly defined prescription limit for treating any refractive error with Laser Eye Surgery.
 The true answer will depend on a number of factors – not just prescription, making a thorough evaluation with a qualified consultant a must to determine your eligibility and which treatment option is right for you.

 The best way to determine if your prescription is suitable for Laser Eye Surgery is through a thorough eye examination.
 Why not come in and see us.
 Book a Consultation or give us a call on 020 7224 1005.